WadzanayiK/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9.Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.
 10.Write a program that prints all possible combinations of single-digit numbers.
 11.Write a program that prints all possible different combinations of two digits.
+12.Write a program that prints all possible different combinations of three digits.